red-hat-storage/gluster-test-drive-docs/docs/gluster-module-3.md

 ``Options Reconfigured:``
 ``performance.readdir-ahead: on``

+Start the rebalance operation on the **repvol** volume.

 ```bash
 sudo gluster volume rebalance repvol start
 ```

 ``volume rebalance: repvol: success: Rebalance on repvol has been started successfully.
 Use rebalance status command to check status of the rebalance process.``
 ``ID: e13d3c36-9531-4411-98aa-c974de5e2219``

+Take a look at the status of the rebalance.
+If you run this command quickly after the `rebalance start` above you may catch the *localhost* in the *in progress* status, but due to the limited scale of the lab the rebalance may complete before you run this command and instead show the *completed* status for this node.

 ```bash
 sudo gluster volume rebalance repvol status